eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- Dataflow programming
 		* Reactive programming
-	- Functional programming (contrast: Imperative programming) does not allow side effects; that is, it does not execute in a sequence of states, and performs function evaluations (like mathematical functions) without affecting memory ("program state and mutable data" \cite{WikipediaContributors2017j}) nor input/output operations
+	- Functional programming (contrast: Imperative programming) does not allow side effects;
+		that is, it does not execute in a sequence of states;
+		instead, it performs function evaluations (like mathematical functions) without using/affecting memory ("program state and mutable data" \cite{WikipediaContributors2017j}) nor
+		input/output operations
 		\cite{WikipediaContributors2017r,WikipediaContributors2017f}.
 		This paradigm encourages the use of: recursion.
 		This paradigm discourages the use of: assignment statements.
+		Its characteristics are \cite{WikipediaContributors2017j}:
+		"Lambda calculus, compositionality, formula, recursion,
+		referential transparency, and no side effects"
 	- Logic programming -- The style of execution model is based on formal logic (syntax/grammar), so that "automated reasoning (i.e., application of inference rules) [is carried out on] a